 Additionally, details of how to apply for Congress bursaries will be released at this point.
 It is anticipated that these will be applicable to postgraduate researchers and to those who have recently completed postgraduate research.

-Costs: a revision due to Coronavirus may be necessary at mid-2019 prices we estimate a single attendance fee (without bursary) for the 6-day Congress in Bangor/Liverpool will be around £250 to £300, with the lower fee available to those who book within the first two months of the registration period for accepted speakers and delegates, which will now begin in mid-2021 (see call for papers).
-This includes the lecture programme, lunches, some evening meals (including the conference dinner), coach transport on field visits, and between venues when we move from Bangor to Liverpool.
+Costs: a revision due to Coronavirus may be necessary at mid-2019 prices we estimated a single attendance fee (without bursary) for the 6-day Congress in Bangor/Liverpool to be around £250 to £300, with the lower fee available to those who book within the first two months of the registration period for accepted speakers and delegates, which will now begin in mid-2021 (see call for papers).
+This fee includes the lecture programme, lunches, some evening meals (including the conference dinner), coach transport on field visits, and between venues when we move from Bangor to Liverpool.
 It does not include travel to or from the venues, or overnight accommodation.
 Bangor has mainline rail connections, including to Manchester Airport, Holyhead, Liverpool and London.
 Liverpool is served by air, road, sea and rail connections: it has its own airport (John Lennon Airport) and also has direct rail and coach connections to Manchester Airport.

 Links for joining, payment, accommodation, travel options, and an option to notify us of any special requirements, will be provided with invitations to delegates once the call for papers is concluded.
 Campus accommodation in Bangor may be booked alongside your joining fee, through Bangor University.
 We recommend that accommodation in Liverpool is booked through Liverpool University (a link will be provided), although this is not compulsory, and a wide range of hotel options exist in the city.